Artists of African & Mulatto Descent

 Online Panel Discussion with Q&A

 This virtual discussion will spotlight the talents of six mixed-race artists who lived and studied in either the United States or Europe.
-The artists are Grayton Tyler Brown, Robert Scott Duncanson, Julien Hudson, Joshua Johnson, Mary Edmonia Lewis and Eugene Warburg.
+The artists are Grayton Tyler Brown, Robert Scott Duncanson, Julien Hudson, Joshua Johnson, Mary Edmonia Lewis, Prince Demah Barnes and Eugene Warburg.
 Panelists will discuss what influenced these people to become artists and what their impact on world politics entailed.

-Registration for all MDNY 2021 events is managed by Drawing America.
-You will be redirected to the Drawing America website to complete your registration.
+Registration & recordings for all MDNY 2021 events are managed by Drawing America.

 Join our Mailing List to receive updates on all MDNY events.